 |

 All land owners have obligations under the Catchment and Land Protection Act 1994 (CaLP Act) to take action to eliminate or control declared noxious weeds.
-The Whitehorse Community Local Law 2014 ( PDF 202.61KB) also states that a land owner or tenant of Whitehorse properties cannot allow noxious weeds to grow on their property.
+The Whitehorse Community Local Law 2024 ( PDF 973.95KB) also states that a land owner or tenant of Whitehorse properties must take all reasonable steps to control, reduce and remove noxious weeds on that land.

 To help you identify if you have a declared noxious weed on your property, below is a list of the most common noxious weeds that are known to occur in the City of Whitehorse.
 For a full list of Victoria's declared noxious weeds and pest animals, visit the Victorian Department of Agriculture website.